NHL, players finalize agreement for 56-game season in 2021

+“It’ll be exciting to get going again,” San Jose general manager Doug Wilson said on a video call.
+“It’s been a challenging year and journey.”

-The season will be highly unusual in at least one respect: There will be four divisions — North, South, East and West — and all play will be within divisions to minimize travel and the potential for the coronavirus to disrupt the season.
+The season will be highly unusual in at least one respect: There will be four divisions — North, South, East and West — and all play will be within them through the first two rounds of the playoffs to minimize travel and the potential for the coronavirus to disrupt the season.
 The North Division contains only the seven Canadian teams.

 “It is the current plan to play games in the home arenas of participating teams while understanding that most arenas will not, at least in the initial part of the season, be able to host fans,” the NHL said.